davidecesarano/vagrant-lamp/README.md

 Now you can access the `DocumentRoot` here http://192.168.33.10

 ## Virtual Host
-If you prefer to use a domain name than the IP address you can add a record to the host operating system files.
+If you prefer to use a domain name than the IP address you can add a record to the host file.
 ```
 192.168.33.10    local.dev
 ```